blocher/grace/public/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 17.3 =
+= 18.1 =
-Release Date: October 5th, 2021
+Release Date: February 8th, 2022

-Yoast SEO 17.3 is out today!
-This release includes general bug fixes to some SEO assessments and improvements to indexables data management.
-Now is as good a time as any to start optimizing your content with Yoast SEO!
-Read more about what's new in Yoast SEO 17.3 in [our release post](https://yoa.st/release-17-3)!
+Yoast SEO 18.1 is out today!
+This new release brings another round of bug fixes, plus a new way for us to handle the translations in our plugin — leading to a smaller plugin size for you to install.
+Read more about what's new in Yoast SEO 18.1 in [our release post in English](https://yoa.st/release-8-2-22) or [our release post in Spanish](https://yoa.st/release-8-2-22-spanish)!

 Enhancements:

-* Improves the accuracy of the Keyphrase in slug assessment by correctly detecting multi-word keyphrases with at least one hyphenated word in the slug.
-* Changes the default color for overall scores to red.
+* Changes the overall SEO score color on the post type overview pages to red when no keyphrase is set.

 Bugfixes:

-* Fixes a bug where the meta description bar indicator color would not always match the color of the assessment bullet.
+* Fixes a bug where images inserted into our FAQ or HowTo blocks would be rendered wider then their respective container when using a Block Theme.
+* Fixes a bug where plugins that would initialize after our plugin would be unable to register certain plugin information or utilize certain hooks.
-* Fixes a bug where the placement variables Category, Name and Tag would not show up in the snippet preview.
+* Fixes a bug where capitalized keyphrases would show up twice in the Wincher SEO performance tracking modal.
-* Fixes a bug where the `path` of open graph images of the JSON head would be incorrect.

 Other:

-* Adds version management to our indexables framework; this makes the SEO Optimization process more robust, and prepares for future features.

-= 17.2.1 =
-Release Date: September 28th, 2021

-Bugfixes:

-* Fixes a bug that could lead to a fatal error in the breadcrumbs block for auto-draft posts.
+* Switches from packaged script translations to those from wordpress.org in order to reduce ZIP size and disk usage.

-= 17.2 =
+= 18.0 =
-Release Date: September 21st, 2021
+Release Date: January 25th, 2022

-Yoast SEO 17.2 is out now!
-Yoast SEO comes with many powerful tools that will help you write SEO-proof and readable texts.
-And as of today, you can also work on your readability in the Farsi language.
-Readable content is awesome content!
-Read more about what’s new in Yoast SEO 17.2 in [our release post](https://yoa.st/release-17-2)!
+Yoast SEO 18.0 is out now!
+This release contains a number of bug fixes and a couple of enhancements.
+We've enhanced schema presentation for non-alphanumeric languages and made several improvements in both the SEO and readability analysis of the Japanese language.
+Read more about what's new in Yoast SEO 18.0 in [our release post in English](https://yoa.st/release-18-0) or [our release post in Spanish](https://yoa.st/release-18-0-spanish)!

 Enhancements:

-* Completes the readability analysis for Farsi by adding the transition words, consecutive sentences, and passive voice assessments, and by adjusting the sentence length assessment to make it more appropriate for the Farsi language.
-* Improves keyword detection for Farsi by adding more categories to the list of function words.
-E.g., general adjectives and adverbs category, conjunctions, and articles.
-* Cleans up indexables for posts with an `auto-draft` post-status, in order to speed-up your admin pages.
+* Limits a potentially slow query to certain routes, which makes it so it gets called fewer times.
+* Enhances schema presentation for languages that are not alphanumeric.
+Props to [sous-studio](https://github.com/sous-studio).

 Bugfixes:

+* Fixes a bug where removing an image from our Facebook Preview and Twitter Preview modals could lead to a confusing experience due to focus loss.
+* Fixes a bug where clicking outside of a Yoast modal in the block editor would not close the modal.
+* Fixes a bug where Japanese keyphrase enclosed in double quotes failed to be recognized in Keyword in meta description, Keyword density, Keyphrase distribution, Keyphrase in introduction, Keyphrase in image text and in Keyphrase in subheading assessments.
+* Fixes a bug where synonyms enclosed in double quotes in the Link keyphrase assessment failed to be recognized even when there were exact matches in the anchor text.
+* Fixes a bug where incorrect assessments were shown for keyphrases only consisting of function words in Japanese.
-* Fixes a bug where indexables would be created for post auto-drafts when the SEO optimization is run.
+* Fixes a bug where a fatal error would be thrown if the link count of a corrupt indexable item would get updated.
+* Fixes a bug where the title tag would not be correct in Full Site Editing themes.
+* Fixes a bug where the text length assessment would count URLs from videos loaded in the article in the total amount of the copy characters in Japanese.
+* Fixes a bug where Japanese full stops in a text would be counted as three characters instead of one.

 Other:

-* Loads our help beacon on the workouts page.
+* Sets the WordPress tested up to version to 5.9.
+* Sets WooCommerce tested up to version to 6.1.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).